antogruz/flamme-ecarlate/legendes/en/rouleur.md

 Starting deck: standard rouleur.
 3 cards of each value (3,4,5,6,7)

 ## Introduction Campaign
-Play a standard Grand Tour as described in these rules, with this modifier: The points awarded for the General Classification (Time tracking) are doubled
+Play a standard Grand Tour as described in these rules, with this modifier: The points awarded for the General Classification (Time tracking) are doubled.

 ## Talents

 ### Level 1

-- Power save: You can always decide to play no card and to 'do 3'.
+- **Power save**: You can always decide to play no card and to 'do 3'.
 You recycle the 4 cards in this case.
-- Stamina: Your exhaustion cards value is now 3
+- **Stamina**: Your exhaustion cards value is now 3
-- Second breath: Between races, remove 3 exhaustion cards from your deck
+- **Second breath**: Between races, remove 3 exhaustion cards from your deck

 ### Level 2

-- Rest: If you are moving forward the minimum value in descent (5) or in supply zone (4), get back a card already played and recycle it
+- **Rest**: If you are moving forward the minimum value in descent (5) or in supply zone (4), get back a card already played and recycle it
-- Breakaway racer: If you start your turn in a pack of less than half of the riders, add 1 to the value of your card.
+- **Breakaway racer**: If you start your turn in a pack of less than half of the riders, add 1 to the value of your card.
-- Chasing racer: If you start your turn not in the first pack, add 1 to the value of your card.
+- **Chasing racer**: If you start your turn not in the first pack, add 1 to the value of your card.

 ### Level 3

-- Roule, Roule: Add a card 7 to your deck
+- **Roule, Roule**: Add a card 7 to your deck
-- Specialization Sprinteur: Your cards 7 do 9
+- **Specialization Sprinteur**: Your cards 7 do 9
-- Specialization climber: You can move up to 7 in ascents
+- **Specialization climber**: You can move up to 7 in ascents

 ## Precisions